maximilianh/browserInstall/README.md

 Browser CGIs onto the local machine under /usr/local/apache/.
 At the end it shows instructions how to download genome assemblies to the local machine.

-The script has been tested with Ubuntu 14 LTS, Centos 6, Centos 7, Fedora 20 and OSX 10.10.
+The script has been tested with Ubuntu 14 LTS, Centos 6, Centos 6.7, Centos 7, Fedora 20 and OSX 10.10.

 It has also been tested on virtual machines in Amazon EC2 (Centos 6 and Ubuntu
 14) and Microsoft Azure (Ubuntu).
 If you do not want to download the full genome assembly,